abhinavkdeval08-design/abhinavkdeval08-design/README.md

 ### 🚀 About

 I build fast, clean and scalable experiences across mobile and backend.
-Currently leading **Vibrodo** with a small team of 5, working on a premium music experience with modern audio tech.
+Currently leading **Vibrodo** with a team of 6, working on a premium music experience with modern audio tech.

 ---